tfpauly/privacy-proxy/draft-private-access-tokens.md

 Issuers and Mediators should be run by mutually distinct organizations to limit information sharing.
 A single entity running an issuer and mediator for a single redemption can view the origins being accessed by a given client.
-Running the issuer and mediator in this 'single issuer/mediator' fashion reduces the privacy promises to those of Privacy Pass.
+Running the issuer and mediator in this 'single issuer/mediator' fashion reduces the privacy promises to those of the
+{{?I-D.ietf-privacypass-protocol}}.
 This may be desirable for a redemption flow that is limited to specific issuers and mediators, but should be avoided where hiding origins from the mediator is desirable.

 # Deployment Considerations {#deploy}

-# Origin Key Rollout
+## Origin Key Rollout

 Issuers SHOULD generate a new (ORIGIN_TOKEN_KEY, ORIGIN_SECRET) regularly, and SHOULD maintain old and new secrets to allow for graceful updates.
 The RECOMMENDED